-If affordability, ease of parking, open space and parks, access to shopping and entertainment, diversity of food and organized children’s sports and other activities, is appealing, then Northeast Philadelphia should be at the top of your list for a place to live in the City of Philadelphia.
+If affordability, ease of parking, open space, parks, access to shopping and entertainment, diversity of food and organized children’s sports and other activities is appealing to you, then Northeast Philadelphia should be at the top of your list for a place to live in the City of Philadelphia.

 Northeast Philadelphia is undergoing a resurgence of popularity with young families, in fact, it’s so popular that one out of three homes in Northeast Philadelphia sells for more than the asking price.

 A recent report by one the world’s leading real estate listing sites Redfin, ranked two Northeast Philly neighborhoods, Bustleton and Fox Chase, as the “top hottest affordable neighborhoods in the entire United States of America.”

 Out of tens of thousands of neighborhoods across the United States, Bustleton and Fox Chase, in Northeast Philly, ranked in the top 10 hottest most affordable neighborhoods.
 So let’s check out the reasons why.

 The average cost to rent an apartment in Northeast Philadelphia (NE Philly) is much cheaper than other top neighborhoods in Philly.
 Below are average apartment rents for 1 Bedroom and 2 Bedroom Apartments, respectively, across various Philadelphia neighborhoods.
 (1)

 - 2 Bedroom $1,448